Committees

 The Publications Committee acts in an advisory capacity to the Council in all matters concerning publication activities of the Society.
 The Committee is currently composed of the Chairperson, the 3 ISN officers (ex officio), the Chief Editor(s) and the Deputy Chief Editor for reviews.
 The Chairperson is appointed by the ISN President after consultation with the other Officers and approval by Council.
 The Chair is selected on the basis of their publishing experience and detailed knowledge of the Journal and Society operation.
 The role of the Publication Chair is to interface between Officers, Editor-in-Chief and Publisher, to report annually to Council and provide regular updates for the ISN Newsletter.

-Caroline Rae, (ISN Secretary, ex officio), Australia
+Caroline Rae (ISN President, ex officio), Australia

 Alessandro Prinetti (ISN Treasurer, ex officio), Italy

-Schools Initiative Committee 2021-2023
+Schools Initiative Committee 2023-2025

 The Schools Initiative Committee provides financial support for the organisation of neurochemistry schools worldwide, with a focus on emerging nations.